Shetura36/Data-607/Project3/Data607-Project3-Group7-Version3.md

 docs <- tm_map(docs, stripWhitespace)
 #inspect(docs[[1]])
 ```
 ### Term substitution

-This takes a list of data science terms from a file.
-This file was prepared by a team member.
+This term substitution file was prepared by several team members.
-This file serves two purpose: (1) to preserve multi-term keywords like "artificial-intelligence", and (2) to group similar terms into a single category.
-For example terms like decisions, decisions support, decisions tools are substituted with the term decision-science.
+This file serves two purpose: (1) to preserve multi-term keywords like "data-mining", and (2) to group similar terms into a more encompassing category.
+For example terms like decisions, decisions support, decisions tools are substituted with the term decisions-science.

+Building the terms substitution file is an iterative process that takes a good amount of effort.
+It requires close investigation of the top words in the term frequency output; manually going through intermediate outputs, searching for similar terms with lower scores, and making judgement calls if a term should be mapped to a more encompassing term.

-#### Preview list of terms
+#### Preview list of terms to be substituted

 ```r
 file <-